AriFordsham/GHCWiki/supercompilation.md

 Done

+- add logging (one line per specialisation start, and completion)
 - Use a record for the memo table contents
 - State monad and good logging info; Stole SimplMonad.
 - Lambda lifting